Cyclopstark/cyclops.github.io/index.md

 ## Welcome grasshopper !

 Hi there.
-My name is Huzo Zhyrhy.
+My name is ca9d855e222dcbf1e72979f6b2d21a44711b116d563494df2fc87ca1.
 I welcome you to this global puzzle solving challenge.
 Given below are all the instructions you need to get started.
-Hope you figure it &#1F601;
+Lets's see who reaches the end first :-) .
+Hope you figure it out &#1F601;

 ### Markdown